redmondurbino/DblTime/README.md

+Note:
+This is a watch face based on the DblTime app.
+It uses hard coded time offsets.
+Current offsets are +12 hours to +16 hours, which corresponds to time zones in the US to
+Manila time.

+DblTime notes below:

 NOTE: to allow full use of the buttons, DblTime loads in as an app (at the same menu level as "Settings" on the Pebble), not as a